katinas15/BlockChain-laboratorinis/README.md

 **Resolve chain:**

-After receiving this request node will make a request to all other registered nodes and check if it has the longest chain.
+A node will make a request to all other registered nodes and check if it has the longest chain.
 If the chain is shorter, it will be replaced by the longest chain

 ```
 GET http://localhost:3001/blockchain/nodes/resolve